prasanna12510/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Best Practices.md

 ### Protocol Choice - UDP vs. TCP

 GameSparks allows you to choose how you want to send packets via the network.
 You can choose either TCP (reliable) or UDP (unreliable).
-Each of these protocols has their advantage so it is important to explain both.
+Each of these protocols has their advantage so it's important to explain both.

 #### TCP